What is Microsoft Teams?

 Microsoft (MS) OneDrive is a file hosting and synchronization service operated by Microsoft, as part of their suite of MS 365 applications.
 MS OneDrive allows users to securely store, share and synchronize files and folders from anywhere at any time.

 SharePoint is a cloud-based information management system that allows organizations to store, share and manage content across multiple platforms.
-SharePoint is the back-end infrastructure that manages both OneDrive and Teams.
+SharePoint is the infrastructure that manages both OneDrive and Teams.

 Considerations when using UBC OneDrive and Teams for research

-Security Considerations
+Information Security

-Tool-specific Security Considerations:
+OneDrive and Teams Security Considerations:

 Consideration | Teams | OneDrive |